Jack Petchey Foundation

 Belfairs are proud to be part of such a fantastic scheme that recognises the achievements and challenges that our students are presented with throughout school and young adult life.
 As a result we would like to share the successes of our students through the Jack Petchey award scheme and acknowledge those who are facing challenging circumstances and overcoming barriers, and excellence either in school or outside in the community.

-We have 9 awards per academic year, where our Jack Petchey committee consisting of Year 10 students meet monthly and choose a winner from student nominations.
+We have 9 awards per academic year, where our college captains and ambassadors meet monthly and choose a winner from student nominations.
 The winner is then announced in assemblies and receives a special Jack Petchey certificate and pin badge as well as £300 to spend in a department of their choice.
 So far this academic year winners have purchased rugby kits, PE sporting equipment, first aid teaching recourses, a wildlife camera and litter pickers for our eco club as well as a computer programme for coding club.

-Every year all winners are invited to attend, alongside their family and friends, to a celebration event along with other schools in the community where they are presented with a medallion by a representative from the Jack Petchey Foundation.
+Every year all winners are invited to attend, alongside their family and friends, to a celebration event at The Palace Theatre, along with other schools in the community where they are presented with a medallion by a representative from the Jack Petchey Foundation.